-Wealth maximization means maximization of the shareholder’s wealth as a result of increase in share price thereby increasing the market capitalization of the company.
-Share price increase is a direct function of how competitive the company is, its positioning, growth strategy and how it generates profits.
+Wealth maximization means maximizing the shareholder’s wealth due to an increase in share price, thereby increasing the company’s market capitalization.
+The share price increase directly affects how competitive the company is, its positioning, growth strategy, and profits.

-- The expectation of every shareholder or investor in a company would be to generate a good amount of return from their investment and to safeguard their invested amount too.
-Both the objectives mentioned here are catered by wealth maximization as a key decisive factor for every business and it also helps to keep the shareholders happy about their investments made in the business.
+- The expectation of every shareholder or investor in a company would be to generate a good amount of return from their investment and safeguard their invested amount.
+Both the objectives mentioned here are catered by wealth maximization as a key decisive factor for every business.
+It also helps keep the shareholders happy about their investments made in the business.

-- Typical examples of wealth maximization can be the cases where the shareholders have benefited from investing in a particular stock over some time and because the net worth of the company has grown this has positively impacted the share values too and thus increasing shareholders’ wealth.
-A very practical example can be an investment made in the year 1996 for a US-based company called Havells.
-It is observed that any investor who has invested in Havells to a tune of $1500 in this stock in 1996 and has retained the stock till now, have seen a massive gain from a mere $1500 to $ 4,000,000.
+- Typical examples of wealth maximization can be the cases where the shareholders have benefited from investing in a particular stock over some time.
+Because the company’s net worth has grown, this has positively impacted the share values, too and thus increasing shareholders’ wealth.
+A very practical example can be an investment made in 1996 for a US-based company called Havells.
+It is observed that any investor who has invested in Havells to a tune of $1500 in this stock in 1996 and has retained the stock till now have seen a massive gain from a mere $1500 to $ 4,000,000.

 Some of the advantages are as follows:

-- Profits are more manipulative but cash flows are not.
-Thus wealth maximization is less prone to manipulation than profit maximization which is reliant on the profit.
+- Profits are more manipulative, but cash flows are not.
+Thus, wealth maximization is less prone to manipulation than profit maximization, which relies on profit.

-- It is more long term focussed as compared to profit maximization which has a short term focus.
-Profit maximization is easy to attain because managers may adopt unethical ways to bring short term profits based on long term sustainability.
+- It is more long-term-focused than profit maximization, which has a short-term focus.
+Profit maximization is easy to attain because managers may adopt unethical ways to bring short-term profits based on long-term sustainability.

-- They consider the factors of risk and uncertainty while taking into consideration the discounting rate which reflects both the time and risk.
+- They consider risk and uncertainty factors while considering the discounting rate, which reflects both the time and risk.